surabhis16/traffic-control-siren-cnn/README.md

   Integrate a **microphone** for live audio detection and processing, enabling real-time traffic control.

 - **GPS Integration:**
-  Add **GPS modules** to track ambulance locations and optimize green corridors across multiple intersections.
+  Add **GPS modules** to track ambulance locations and optimize traffic light control across multiple intersections.

+- **Computer Vision:**
+  Integrate **computer vision** for vehicle detection and classification, adding an additional layer of accuracy in distinguishing emergency vehicles.

 - **Multi-Intersection Control:**
   Extend the system to control **multiple traffic lights** in real time across a city.